SebastianMestre/Jasper/docs/guide-en.md

 # Jasper

-The main objectives of the language are:
+The main objectives of the language are to be:

  - Nice to use
  - Easy to refactor
+ - Consistent

 We aim to be able to get those through various features: